 The Gem system is designed to incentivize quality over quantity.
 You do not earn more by flooding the platform with tracks.
 You earn more by creating work that people genuinely engage with.
 A single track that gets heavily favorited and upvoted can earn more Gems than a dozen that nobody notices.

-Coins are Jam.com's revenue currency.
-While Gems track community engagement, Coins represent actual monetary value.
-You earn Coins through transactions: when someone purchases a license for your music, you receive Coins.
-Coins can be withdrawn as real money.
+While Gems track community engagement, licensing revenue represents actual monetary value.
+When someone purchases a license for your music, you earn real money that can be paid out via Stripe.

-The primary way to earn Coins today is through music licensing.
-When a content creator buys a personal, commercial, or exclusive license for one of your tracks, the sale value is credited to your Coin balance.
-You can track your balance, view transaction history, and request withdrawals directly from your dashboard.
+The primary way to earn licensing revenue is through music licensing.
+When a content creator buys a personal, commercial, or exclusive license for one of your tracks, the sale value is credited to your account.
+You can track your balance, view transaction history, and request payouts directly from your dashboard.

 This is fundamentally different from the streaming model.
 Instead of earning $0.003 per play and needing three hundred thousand streams to make a thousand dollars, you earn meaningful amounts from individual licensing transactions.
 A single commercial license sale at $50 is worth more than fifteen thousand streams on most platforms.